 Commissioned by YouTube themselves as part of YouTube Geek Week, Fanboys Anonymous was a sci-fi/pop culture comedy series that myself and my friends at Kill TV comedy created.
 I had a very hands on role with all aspects of production on these videos, from initial concept, storyboarding, location finding, casting (even starring in check me out in 'Addicted to YouTube' as a troll!) to sitting in on the editing process.

-These videos were all wildly successful with the most popular being Star Wars vs Star Trek Street fight which by the end of it's run on YouTube had almost 800, 000 views.
+These videos were all wildly successful with the most popular being Star Wars vs Star Trek Street fight which by the end of it's run on YouTube had over 1 million views alone.
 Please scroll across to see some of the videos.